A Roman(ish) bridge |

 A casa rural is more than just a "rural house."
 A casa rural is like a hotel/vacation home that you can rent out for the weekend.
 Well worth it if you want to have a big weekend get-together when everyone lives in tiny little apartments.
 There was a lot of eating, a lot of talking, a lot of games and walks and general merriment.
 I don't like to put on my bragging hat (okay, that's not true) but I will to share these fun facts.

-• And made a cat friend (see the last post for pictures of cats)
+- And made a cat friend (see the last post for picture

 Quick digression.
 What is a queimada?
 Literally, it means, a "burning" and while there is fire involved (LUME!!) it's a little more than that.
 The queimada is part ritual, part cocktail.
 The beverage is a mix of aguardiente, sugar, coffee beans and lemon rind, which is then lit on fire and stirred, while someone reads the traditional conxuro (incantation), which is meant to drive away evil spirits.
 It's pretty long, but here are a few of my favorite lines: